MarieCHessler/a-quiz/README.md

         * Links and buttons work properly.
         * Question number and score are updated for each new question.
         * Hover effect and selection color work for buttons and choices.
-        * New question appears when "Next" button is clicked.
+        * A new question appears when the Next button is clicked.
         * Correct choices are presented with each new question.
-        * Final score is presented when last question has been answered.
+        * Final score is presented when the last question has been answered.
-        * Responsiveness works, and no content moves in unexpected ways when screen size is changed.
+        * Responsiveness works and no content moves in unexpected ways when the screen size is changed.

     <br>